 If you’re an undergraduate student, you likely won’t find anything cheaper than a federal student loan, especially if you haven’t had the chance to build a credit history.
 But graduate and parent loans through the Department of Education are pricier than undergraduate loans, both with interest rates and the upfront loan fee.

 If you have a solid income and a high credit score, you could potentially score a lower interest rate than the federal government charges.
 Also, private student lenders typically don’t charge an upfront fee.

 Depending on the situation, it’s good to compare what you might qualify for with private lenders and what the federal government offers.

 If you’re attending an expensive school, you may not get the amount you need if you only go through the federal government for student loans.

-If you’re an undergraduate student, for instance, you can borrow between $5,500 and $12,500 per year, depending on your year in school and dependent status.
+If you’re an undergraduate student, for instance, you can borrow between $5,500 and $12,500 per year, depending on your year in school and dependency status.
 The lifetime maximum is $31,000 for dependent students and $57,500 for independent students.

-Drawbacks to private student loans
+Cons of private student loans

 No access to income-driven repayment or forgiveness

 Federal loans offer income-driven repayment plans that reduce payments based on borrowers’ income, a great option for borrowers struggling to meet high monthly payments.
 Most private lenders don’t extend that same generosity; the only way to lower monthly payments is to go through the refinancing process.